vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 21 / Monuments to the Dead in Ancient North India 421

 other hand, is explicitly not a temple and not dedicated to one god in partic ular.
-Moreover, there seem to be more terraces than the three bhadrapīt.has of the VDhP, whereas there is apparently not a trace of the four Lokapālas, the thirteen bh¯umikās, the āmalasāraka, and, worst, the square and circular yas.t.is seem to be missing.
+Moreover, there seem to be more terraces than the three bhadrapīt.has of the VDhP, whereas there is apparently not a trace of the four Lokapālas, the thirteen bhūmikās, the āmalasāraka, and, worst, the square and circular yas.t.is seem to be missing.
 A note of caution is in place here.
 I have not visited the site myself and base my assessment on the excavation reports.
 The ‘colossal Siva-liṅga’ originally may have been enshrined, as foundation walls found atop ´ the uppermost terrace seem to indicate.
 In view of these incongruities and uncertainties the structure crowning mound AC I and a similar one at mound AC II may therefore have been more adequately characterized by A. Ghosh who describes them as:

 Terraced temples of brick, each terrace made on foundation cells round a square frame, filled with earth.
 Both of them underwent many restorations and exten sions resulting in the increase of their dimensioṇThe larger of them [i.e. AC I] was founded on a layer with typical Stratum IV (Kushan) pottery and could not therefore have been founded before the early Gupta age.
 66

 On the other hand, the mass of bricks ordered in a pyramidal, i.e. tapering framework, ending in a column or liṅga has an outward similarity with the structure described in the VDhP.
 It could be that Bāṇa (above, n.
 4 on p.
 406), describing the ‘funerary monument’ (citācaitya) of King Prabhākaravardhana in Thanesar as a ‘mass of bricks’ (sudhānicaya) resembling the form of a dart or needle (śalya), was thinking of a monument similar to the one uncovered in Ahicchatra, 300 km to the southeast of Thanesar, 150 km north of Kanauj.
-According to Bāṇa the ashes and bones (kīkasa) had been sent off for dispersal in holy places (tīrthasthāna), and this too would conform to the description of the aid. ¯uka in the Vis.ṇudharmottarapurāṇa, which does not mention nor refers to mortuary deposits.
+According to Bāṇa the ashes and bones (kīkasa) had been sent off for dispersal in holy places (tīrthasthāna), and this too would conform to the description of the aid. ūka in the Vis.ṇudharmottarapurāṇa, which does not mention nor refers to mortuary deposits.
 As far as one can tell—the description of this monument in the excavation report being very brief indeed—this would agree with the archaeological state of affairs in AC I, where no mortuary deposits have been reported.
 67

 Mansar

 ‘Unique’ as the structure may have appeared to the excavators at the time, I would like to draw attention to a recent excavation that has surprisingly much

 66 Ghosh in EIA II, 7.
-Cf. Shrimali 1983 I, 149: ‘Even if it was an ed. ¯uka, the existing structure could not be identified with that of the Vis.ṇudharmottarapurāṇa.
+Cf. Shrimali 1983 I, 149: ‘Even if it was an ed. ūka, the existing structure could not be identified with that of the Vis.ṇudharmottarapurāṇa.
 The nucleus of the structure appears to be pre-Gupta—even the sizes of the bricks used are those, which were popular in the period between c.
 100 bc and c. ad 300.’

 67 Ahicchatra has most recently been investigated by Laxshmi Greaves (2015).
 She con cludes (p.
 219):

 Neither the shaft at the heart of the monument, nor the foundations of AC I have been fully excavated so we cannot be entirely sure that no mortuary remains exist.
-Nevertheless, without further evidence being brought to light, we cannot designate AC I at Ahichhatra an aid. ¯uka with any confidence.
+Nevertheless, without further evidence being brought to light, we cannot designate AC I at Ahichhatra an aid. ūka with any confidence.